astatio/Message-Stats-Bot/README.md

 ## Commands

 The bot only interacts through slash commands.
 Here is a list:

+- `set channel` - Sets the channel where the bot will send scheduled messages stats.
+- `set daily` - Sets the daily message stats notification. (not available yet)
+- `set weekly` - Sets the weekly message stats notification. (not available yet)
+- `set monthly` - Sets the monthly message stats notification. (not available yet)

 - `yesterday` - Shows the message stats for the previous day (according to the host's timezone)
 - `today` - Shows the ongoing message stats for the current day (according to the host's timezone)
 - `setchannel` - Sets the channel where the bot will send the message stats.